|Read this if:||You want to share and distribute your app.|

 If you don't have a Slack app yet, what are you waiting for?
 Follow our quick guide to create one.

-In order to start using App Actions with your app, there are a few steps you'll need to quickly go through first.
+In order to start using shortcuts with your app, there are a few preparation steps you'll need to go through.

-Ensure your app is ready for user interactions by following the preparation steps in our guide to handling user interactions.
+Ensure your app is ready to receive interaction payloads by providing a Request URL, as described in our guide to handling user interactions.

-From the app dashboard, click the menu item OAuth & Permissions.
+From your app's dashboard, click the menu item OAuth & Permissions.